 If you don't have time, expertise, or resources to market your website, you will be much better off focusing your energy on creating remarkable content rather than trying to actively "promote" your online business.

 Can you help my website recover from a search engine penalty?

 If the outcome of the search engine penalty test is PENALIZED or DEFINITELY PENALIZED, you may contact us and we may be able to help.
-We will reply to your inquiry only if we determine that you haven't severely and willingly violated Google's or Bing's Terms and Guidelines.
+We will reply to your inquiry only if we determine that you haven't severely and willingly violated Google's Terms and Guidelines.

 If you believe your website has been attacked by your competitors, you may use the URLtoDomain.com tool to disavow irrelevant links.

 - The search engine penalty test result is provided for information purposes only and may not be complete or accurate.
 The tool does not constitute a legal contract, agreement, or formal advice and should not be used in any way to discover, predict, or share any information about a value, state, or prognosis of a domain name or a website.

 - All information you submit to IsMyWebsitePenalized (URL or domain) is anonymous and safe with us.
 It will not be revealed to other parties and it is designed not to be indexed in search results.
 All the submitted information is automatically removed within 48 hours from the checking time.

 - We do not use or store web cookies, web beacons, or other tracking technologies.